-- Company-operated: Company-operated margin dollars increased \$18.4 million or 3% (8% in constant currencies) for the quarter. - U.S.: The decrease in the Company-operated margin percent was primarily due to the incremental investment in wages and benefits for eligible Company-operated restaurant employees, effective July 1, 2015, designed to improve restaurant performance and enhance our employer proposition.
-The decrease was partly offset by solid comparable sales and lower commodity costs. - International Lead Markets: The increase in the Company-operated margin percent was primarily due to solid comparable sales, partly offset by higher labor and occupancy costs. - High Growth Markets: The Company-operated margin percent benefited from sales recovery in China from the prior year's impact of the 2014 supplier issue.
-Higher labor and occupancy costs across the segment also pressured margins for the quarter.
+- Company-operated: Company-operated margin dollars increased \$57.4 million or 9% (11% in constant currencies) for the quarter and increased \$79.5 million or 4% (8% in constant currencies) for the nine months. - U.S.: The Company-operated margin percent increased for the quarter and nine months.
+Both periods reflected positive comparable sales and lower commodity costs.
+The incremental investment in wages and benefits for eligible Company-operated restaurant employees impacted results for the nine months. - International Lead Markets: The Company-operated margin percent increased for the quarter and nine months primarily due to positive comparable sales, partly offset by higher labor and occupancy costs. - High Growth Markets: The Company-operated margin percent increased for the quarter and nine months due to improved restaurant profitability in China, which benefited from recent VAT reform.
+Higher labor costs across the segment pressured margins for both periods.